ItsK1tty/w1tchdocs/docs/source/reference.rst

    :linenos:

-   index = self.get_online_index() -- Returns the online index of the user's character. if index == 0 then -- Checks if the first character is used.
+   index = self.get_online_index() -- Returns the online index of the user's character. if index == 0 then -- Checks whether the first character is used.
-      system.log_info("The first character is used.") elseif index == 1 then -- Checks if the second character is used. system.log_info("The second character is used.") end
+      system.log_info("The first character is used.") elseif index == 1 then -- Checks whether the second character is used. system.log_info("The second character is used.") end